mohammedKhalilDev/POSSystem/README.md

 - ✅ Logging with Serilog to track operations and errors
 - ✅ Scalable architecture with Docker containers
 - ✅ Separation of concerns using Clean Architecture
-- ✅ Built-in Unit of Work and Generic Repository pattern
+- ✅ Built-in Generic Repository pattern

 ---